 Baltimore, MD 21205

-Dr. Hagopian earned his doctoral degree in psychology (clinical child) in 1991 at Virginia Polytechnic Institute and State University.
-He then completed a pre-doctoral internship at the Kennedy Krieger Institute, and in the Department of Pediatrics at Johns Hopkins University School of Medicine.
-He is a licensed psychologist in the state of Maryland.
-Dr. Hagopian is the program director of the Neurobehavioral Unit of Kennedy Krieger Institute's Department of Behavioral Psychology.
+Dr. Hagopian received his PhD in Clinical Psychology from Virginia Polytechnic Institute and State University; and was a National Institutes of Health Fellow.
+He completed a pre-doctoral internship at the Kennedy Krieger Institute, and in the Department of Pediatrics at Johns Hopkins University School of Medicine.

 Dr. Hagopian’s clinical and translational research has focused on understanding and treating problems related to behavioral dysfunction in IDD.
 The National Institutes of Health has funded his research continuously since 2004.
 This research crosses disciplines and seeks to understand the interaction of biological and environmental factors related to behavioral dysfunction in IDD.
 This includes research grants on behavioral deficits in autism, neuroimaging research the reward system in autism, evaluation of generalization of behavioral treatments, identification of subtypes of automatically maintained self-injury, and currently, a clinical trial for treatment-resistant variants of self-injury.
 Dr. Hagopian has published his research in over 30 different peer-reviewed behavioral and medical journals.